 Choose your words judiciously.

 There are many ways to write a sentence, and there are various words you can pick to communicate the same idea.
 Always choose the easier of two words.
+You should pay attention to small small things.
 Use common vocabulary instead of lofty words from the English language.
 Simple words are more direct and easier for all readers to read.
 Use a thesaurus if you need a little help getting a replacement or a more natural way to say something.

 Short sentences are more compelling than long sentences.